RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

 To further illustrate the impact of non-idealities on the application-level accuracy, we present a sensitivity analysis in Figure~\ref{fig:accurracySensitivity}.
-We plot the accuracies of 3 networks,~\emph{viz.}, AlexNet, VGG-16, and GoogleNet for implementations that differ in their degree of non-idealities.
-The implementations that we use are: (i) floating-point implementation realized on an x86 CPU architecture (FP32), (ii) 6-bit ideal crossbar based design (Cross-ideal), and (iii) 6-bit non-ideal crossbar based designs with and without variations (Cross64-nonideal).
-FP32 is a CMOS based digital implementation that does not use crossbars.
+We plot the accuracies of 6 large-scale networks,~\emph{viz.}, AlexNet, VGG-16, GoogleNet, NiN, Overfeat, and ResNet-50 for implementations differing in their degree of non-idealities.
+The implementations that we use are: (i) floating-point implementation realized on an x86 CPU architecture (FP32), (ii) 6-bit ideal crossbar design (Cross6) without any crossbar non-idealities, and (iii) 6-bit non-ideal crossbar based designs with and without variations (NI-Cross6-64x64).
+Note that the FP32 CPU-based software implementation does not use crossbars and hence does not suffer from any non-idealities.
 As shown in Figure~\ref{fig:accurracySensitivity}, the accuracy drops from left to right as more non-idealities are incorporated.
-We observe two significant accuracy drops, one between FP32 and Cross-ideal implementations, and other between Cross-ideal and Cross64-nonideal implementations.
-The degradation between FP32 and Cross-ideal is due to the limited precision of the synaptic devices, ADCs, and DACs.
-This drop in accuracy can be reduced by re-training using Rx-Caffe as discussed in Section~\ref{subsec:retrainingResult}.
-In contrast, the drop in accuracy, from Cross-ideal to Cross-nonideal implementations, is due to the device and circuit-level non-idealities.
+We observe two significant accuracy drops, one between FP32 and Cross6 implementations, and other between Cross6 and NI-Cross6-64x64 implementations.
+The degradation between FP32 and Cross6 is due to the limited precision of the synaptic devices, ADCs, and DACs.
+In contrast, the drop in accuracy from Cross6 to NI-Cross6-64x64 is due to the device and circuit-level non-idealities.